 The PhD Student Association (PhDSA) of the New York University (NYU) Silver School of Social Work (SSSW) is hereby constituted to represent its membership at New York University and in the greater community and to increase the role and impact of its members.
 The PhDSA is also constituted to create and implement services and activities, which its membership shall consider essential to fulfilling the experience of attending the PhD doctoral program at the Silver School of Social Work at New York University.

 The Black Women's Social Work Coalition seeks to cultivate a space for holistic support within NYU Silver to establish and implement a lively network in the academic program to share information and resources to further our development within the Social Work profession.
 The coalition strives for sustainability and continuity as members transition from the academic program to other impactful spaces in academia, the community, the workforce and the profession as a whole.

 The Chinese Student Support group is an organization created to help international Chinese students with the transition to NYU and the U.S through community and multicultural exploration.
 The CSSG holds weekly or bi-weekly support group meet ups for its members and they invite you to inquire for more information.

 The Latinx Social Work Student Organization provides support and guidance to Latinx students attending NYU Silver School of Social Work.
-The Latinx Social Work Student Organization helps students deepen their understanding of health and social welfare issues facing the Latinx community within NYC, broader United States and globally.
-Our focus is to provide students and the NYU Silver School of Social Work community with greater opportunities to increase cultural competency and effectiveness in providing services to this diverse and multifaceted community.
+The Latinx Social Work Student Organization helps students deepen their understanding of health and social welfare issues facing the Latinx community within NYC, the broader United States and globally.
+Our focus is to provide students and the NYU Silver School of Social Work community with greater opportunities to increase cultural competence and effectiveness in providing services to this diverse and multifaceted community.